 - PMO – coordination and quality assurance

 Trying to cover all these requirements with the project management tool will only deliver a very rough estimate of the resource utilization.
 After all, project management tools are designed with the project manager in mind.
-The PM tool doesn’t take line activities or absences into account, and it doesn’t provide PMOs or team members with the information they need for good planning.
+The PM tool does not take line activities or absences into account, and it does not provide PMOs or team members with the information they need for good planning.

-So the question is, what are the prerequisites for good planning?
+So, the question is, what are the prerequisites for good planning?
 What requirements must they fulfill?
 How many different tools are needed?
-In the following article, you will find out more about which roles require special attention and the requirements of each role with regard to the resource planning software.
+In the following article, you will find out more about which roles require special attention and the requirements of each role with regard to resource planning software.